For more than half a century, people have taken vitamin C to prevent and treat the common cold.

+Vitamin C may be outclassed by zinc for treating the common cold.
 Turns out we’ve been looking down the wrong supplement path the whole time.
 Researchers in the UK have revealed that Zinc, not Vitamin C, is the magic cold-fighter (4).

 In another look-back study involving 67 different studies, remedies for the common cold, including Vitamin C supplements, were examined.
 There were no clear benefits to be found in any of the research for any of the traditional remedies except for zinc and washing your hands a lot.

 Vitamin C is a water-soluble supplement, which means that it is very hard to take too much.
 When your body gets excessive vitamin C, it can usually just excrete the extra vitamin C in your urine.